 The Society has often co-sponsored films with other arts groups, including the Art Academy of Cincinnati, the former Arts Consortium, Cincinnati Art Museum, Cincinnati Jewish Federation, Cincinnati Museum of Natural History, CityBeat, Conference For Women, Contemporary Arts Center, Greater Cincinnati and Northern Kentucky Film Commission, Images Center for Photography, Media Bridges, Media Working Group, Hebrew Union College, University of Cincinnati Film Society, Wright State University and Xavier University.

-The Cincinnati Film Society has been funded in parts by grants from the Ohio Arts Council, the Cincinnati Institute for Fine Arts and the City of Cincinnati.
+The Cincinnati Film Society has been funded in part by grants from the City of Cincinnati, the Fine Arts Fund and the Ohio Arts Council.